 It’s available in more than a dozen stylish designs.
 Regardless of which style you choose, you can rest assured that your precious cargo will be kept safe and snug during your car journeys.

-Measuring 17.75 inches wide, the Britax B-Safe is another excellent car seat for infants.
+Measuring 16.9 inches in width, the Clek Liing is another excellent compact car seat for infants.

-Equipped with both a steel frame and protection from side impacts in case of a car crash, this car seat will give you peace of mind everywhere you go.
-Not to mention that the base is also specially designed to minimize the force of impact.
+Equipped with a load leg, protection from side impact in case of a car crash, and a newborn two-stage body support system, this car seat will give you peace of mind anywhere you go.
+Not to mention that the base is also designed to minimize the force of impact.

-Although no one wants to end up in a car accident, especially with a baby on board, these are events outside of our control, so it’s great to know that your baby is protected whenever you’re on the road.
+Although no one wants to end up in a car accident, especially with a baby in tow, these are events outside our control and it’s great to know that your baby is protected when you’re on the road.

-The seat can accommodate babies from 4 to 35 pounds and up to 32 inches in height.
-It’s also compatible with Britax strollers, so this is a great choice if you’re looking for an all-in-one travel system.
+The seat can accommodate babies from 4 to 35 pounds or up to 32 inches in height.
+It’s compatible with the UPPAbaby Cruz, Minu, and Vista strollers as well as with other brands such as Bugaboo, Baby Jogger, Stokke, etc. Therefore, this is a good choice if you’re looking for an all-in-one travel system.

-The handle is specially designed for easy carrying, while the canopy is large enough to protect your precious bundle of joy from all weather conditions.
+The handle is specially designed for easy carrying while the canopy is big enough to protect your precious bundle of joy from the sun (SPF 100+).

-If you are interested in a convertible car seat made by this brand, check out the Britax Marathon ClickTight or Boulevard model.
-It’s wider than this one but it could be a good fit for you.
+However, if you are more interested in a convertible model, you should check out the Britax Marathon ClickTight car seat.
+It’s wider than this one but it might be a good fit for you.

 4. Maxi-Cosi Mico 30 Infant Car Seat With Base